 Unlike traditional spreadsheets, Spreadsheet.com also includes unique row functionality, including table header rows, the ability to expand a row to edit like a form, row hierarchies, row channels for messages about data in that row, and the ability to relate rows across worksheets and workbooks.

-Row Header and Selecting Rows
+The Row Header

-Like traditional spreadsheets, Spreadsheet.com allows you to select contiguous populated rows with keyboard shortcuts in addition to clicking and dragging.
+You can select multiple rows by clicking and dragging across contiguous rows or by using keyboard shortcuts.
 To do so, begin by selecting one or multiple contiguous rows.
 If you’re using a Mac computer, hold down Command and Shift on your keyboard and use the up or down arrow keys to select the contiguous populated rows.
 If you’re using a Windows computer, hold down Control and Shift on your keyboard and use the up or down arrow keys to select the contiguous populated rows.

 Hiding Rows with Filters

 Unlike columns, rows cannot be hidden on an individual basis.
 However, you can use filters to hide rows based on the data they contain.
 To access and manage your filters, click the Filters icon in the Sheet views menu bar above your worksheet.